EmanMaqsood190/Agralyticx/README.md

 </div>

-The architecture is fully **modular** — auth, database, AI, speech, translation, and permissions all live as independent modules, so live services can be connected incrementally without restructuring the core experience.
+The architecture is fully **modular**, auth, database, AI, speech, translation, and permissions all live as independent modules, so live services can be connected incrementally without restructuring the core experience.

 **Built with:** Claude Sonnet 5, Claude Sonnet 4.6, ChatGPT, and Antigravity.